tede12/RealMQ/README.md

 3. **Performance Benchmarking**: Compare the performance of the original ZeroMQ library with the real-time version using a series of benchmarks.

+## Installation
+The document that describes the installation process can be found [here](docs/INSTALLATION.md).

 ## Enhancements

 Here are some of the enhancements made to the library: